Actively Recruiting

 You may qualify if you...

-- Patients must have received allogeneic hematopoietic stem cell transplant and be more than 30 days post-transplant at registration
+- Patients must have received allogeneic hematopoietic stem cell transplant and be greater than 30 days post-transplant at the time of registration

-- Patients must have documented opportunistic CMV infection or reactivation with either asymptomatic viremia (>1000 copies/ml) or CMV-related symptoms
+- Patients must have documented opportunistic CMV infection or reactivation with either asymptomatic viremia (>1000 copies/ml) or symptoms related to CMV infection

-- Patients must meet one of the following: no improvement in viral load after 14 or more days of antiviral therapy, new or worsening CMV symptoms or organ compromise while on antiviral therapy, contraindications or adverse effects to antiviral therapy, or second recurrence of CMV infection
+- Patients must meet one of the following: no improvement in viral load after 14 days of antiviral therapy, new or worsening CMV-related symptoms on antiviral therapy, contraindications or adverse effects to antiviral therapy, or second recurrence of CMV infection

 - Eastern Cooperative Oncology Group (ECOG) performance status of 3 or less

-- Women of childbearing potential and men must agree to use adequate contraception or abstinence 4 weeks before, during, and 3 months after study treatment
+- Women of child-bearing potential and men must agree to use adequate contraception during and for 3 months after study participation

 - Ability to understand and willingness to sign informed consent or assent document